Uncaught Typeerror: Cannot Read Property 'maps' of Undefined

 Consider this lawmaking cake:

-// Simply a data fetching function const fetchURL = "https://jsonplaceholder.typicode.com/todos/" ; const getItems = ( ) => fetch (fetchURL) . and so ( res => res. json ( ) ) ; function App ( ) { const [items, setItems] = useState ( ) ; useEffect ( ( ) => { getItems ( ) . then ( data => setItems (information) ) ; } , [ ] ) ; render ( <div > {items. map ( detail => ( <div key = {detail.id} > {item.championship} </div > ) ) } </div > ) ; }
+// Simply a data fetching function const fetchURL = "https://jsonplaceholder.typicode.com/todos/" ; const getItems = ( ) => fetch (fetchURL) . and so ( res => res. json ( ) ) ; function App ( ) { const [items, setItems] = useState ( ) ; useEffect ( ( ) => { getItems ( ) . then ( data => setItems (information) ) ; } , [ ] ) ; render ( <div > {items. map ( detail => ( <div key = {detail.id} > {item.championship} </div > ) ) } </div > ) ; } We have a component that manage a state of items, it also have an effect which inside information technology we run an asynchronous operation - getItems, which will return us the data we need from the server, then we telephone call setItems with the received information as items.
+This component too renders the items - it iterate over it with .map and returning a react element for each item.

 But we wont run across anything on the screen, well except the fault: